CumulusNetworks/cumulus-cl-license-puppet/README.md

 Cumulus Linux is a software distribution that runs on top of industry standard networking hardware.
 It enables the latest Linux applications and automation tools on networking gear while delivering new levels of innovation and ﬂexibility to the data center.

-For further details please see: [cumulusnetworks.com](http://www.cumulusnetworks.com)
+For further details, please see [cumulusnetworks.com](http://www.cumulusnetworks.com).